Fort Walton Beach and Okaloosa County Criminal Process

 The Fourth Amendment gives everyone the right to be free from unreasonable searches and seizures.
 If police are going to go into a place where you have a reasonable expectation of privacy, especially your home, then, most of the time, they must get a search warrant first.

-If they fail to get a search warrant when they would need one, I can file a motion to suppress that evidence.
+If they fail to get a search warrant when they would need one, we can file a motion to suppress that evidence.
 Without that critical evidence, the prosecutor may have no case against you.

 If the case goes to trial, the defendant will have the option of choosing between a trial by judge, and a trial by jury.
 If the alleged offender chooses a trial by judge, both the prosecution and defense will present their cases in front of a judge, and the judge will make a final decision on the guilt or innocence of the individual on trial.